-The primary goals of the project are to maximize the public's experience with the Looff Carrousel at Riverfront Park, optimize storytelling, ongoing operations, and the longevity and protection of the wood carrousel carvings with high performing mechanical systems.
-NAC participated in an innovative and inclusive public design process, incorporating the public input with the goal to produce a final design responsive to the citizen-directed vision outlined in the Riverfront Park Master Plan.
+The primary goals of the project were to maximize the public's experience with the Looff Carrousel at Riverfront Park, optimize storytelling, ongoing operations, and the longevity and protection of the wood carrousel carvings with high performing mechanical systems.
+NAC participated in an innovative and inclusive public design process, incorporating public input with the goal to produce a final design responsive to the citizen-directed vision outlined in the Riverfront Park Master Plan.